sduzxj/sduzxj.github.io/_pages/about.md

 ## About Me

-I am a 3rd-year CS PhD student at the Chinese University of Hong Kong, Shenzhen, where I am fortunate to be advised by [Prof. Tianshu Yu](https://mypage.cuhk.edu.cn/academics/yutianshu/).
+I am a 3rd-year CS PhD student at the Chinese University of Hong Kong, Shenzhen, where I am grateful to be advised by [Prof. Tianshu Yu](https://mypage.cuhk.edu.cn/academics/yutianshu/).
+I also had a wonderful time as a visiting PhD student hosted by Prof.Shu Wu at CAS.
 My research focuses on graph-based machine learning and AI applications in scientific domains.

 Before my PhD, I obtained my M.S. in Data Science from the City University of Hong Kong under the supervision of [Dr. Ruocheng Guo](https://rguo12.github.io/), and my B.S. in Computer Science from Shandong University under the supervision of [Prof. Xuemeng Song](https://xuemengsong.github.io/).